xNok/terraform-cdk-demo/README.md

 # Terrafrom CDK Demo

-Infrastructure as Code Made Easy: A Beginner's Guide to Terraform CDK
+This repos is the source code for the following tutorial: [Infrastructure as Code Made Easy: A Beginner's Guide to Terraform CDK](https://earthly.dev/blog/iac-terraform-cdk/)

 ## Running the demo